HolyMichael/HolyMichael.github.io/_pages/cv.md

   product flow able to **certify** product origin.
 Additionally, the system would make use of machine learning models, namely time-series predictions, to extrapolate optimizations regarding product flow in the supply chain environment.

+* ### Softinsa - IBM

+  #### 01/2021 – 06/2021 – Fundão, Portugal

+  **Roles:** Software Developer, Software Tester.

+  Internship role where I had the opportunity to work in several currently ongoing company projects, developing scripts to automate day-to-day chores and database development to support internal company needs.
+The majority of time in this internship was spent doing back-end work with a team from IBM Munich on a project for Schütz.
+The internship was interrupted 5 months in due to interest from Softinsa in hiring me as a full-time employee.

 ## Education and Training